ResistAid® (Larch Arabinogalactan — Lonza)

 Frequently asked questions about ResistAid® (Larch Arabinogalactan — Lonza)

-ResistAid® (Larch Arabinogalactan — Lonza) is studied for cold and flu incidence reduction, antibody response enhancement, gut microbiome modulation.
+ResistAid is researched primarily for Immune Support and Gut Health.
 Multiple ResistAid RCTs show reduced incidence of cold and flu symptoms in healthy adults.
 Riede 2013 (Curr Med Res Opin) showed 23% fewer cold episodes in ResistAid group vs placebo.

-Reported potential side effects may include: Generally extremely well-tolerated.
+For most healthy adults, ResistAid is well tolerated at studied doses.
+Reported effects can include: Generally extremely well-tolerated.
 Mild GI distress (gas, bloating) at high doses — typical of soluble fiber adjustment.
-Always consult a healthcare provider before starting any new supplement, especially if you have underlying conditions or take medications.
+It may also interact with some medications.
+ResistAid is not right for everyone, so check with a healthcare provider first if you are pregnant or breastfeeding, have a medical condition, or take prescription medication.

-Known drug interactions may include: Generally minimal drug interactions.
+Possible interactions include: Generally minimal drug interactions.
 Immunosuppressants — theoretical concern with immune-activating ingredients; consult.
-Consult a pharmacist or healthcare provider if you take prescription medications.
+If you take prescription medication, check with a pharmacist or doctor before using it.